What does community engagement look like on the 21st Century campus?

-Join Thomas Ehlrich, Ernestine Fu, Derrick Feldmann, and Craig DeForest at the 2014 Service Engagement Summit to help you explore that question.
+Join Ernestine Fu, Derrick Feldmann, Peter Woo, and Craig DeForest at the 2014 Service Engagement Summit to help you explore that question.

-- Thomas Ehlrich and Ernestine Fu, co-authors of Civic Work, Civic Lessons will discuss the importance of intergenerational civic work.
+- Ernestine Fu, co-author of Civic Work, Civic Lessons will discuss the importance of intergenerational civic work.
 Ms. Fu will also present on how colleges and universities can support social entrepreneurship as a new form of civic work and how social media and new technologies can be leveraged for social entrepreneurship and civic work.

 - Derrick Feldmann, CEO of Achieve and author of Cause for Change will discuss how we can best engage and support millennial students in service and philanthropic endeavors, both during their time on campus and as alumni.